codingphasedotcom/codingphase-blog/post/luis-rodriguez-interview.md

 ### If you were to go back into time and give yourself an advice to make it easier to learn to code what would you say?

-Use the Internet a lot more.
+Do your own research on the Internet.
 Schools do not have all of the answers.